dakota-byte/kody2.0/README.md

 2. Open the repo in VSCode

+3. You should create a virtual environment to keep your dependencies consistent with others.

+Run "python -m venv myenv" to create your environment

-3. run "myenv/Scripts/activate" and you should notice a (myenv) prefix in your terminal.
-You are now using the virtual environment
+run "myenv/Scripts/activate" and you should notice a (myenv) prefix in your terminal.
+You are now using the virtual environment (very easy yes yes!)

+now run "pip install -r requirements.txt" to download all dependencies to your venv

 4. Duplicate the modularization_test.py file from /cogs/.
 You can also refer to greetings.py.
 RENAME THIS FILE!
 KEEP THIS IN COGS!